stolk/imcat/README.md

 imcat is a 24-bit image viewer that uses ANSI terminal colours to display any image supported by STB.
 It automatically resizes to the width of your terminal, using proper sampling kernels.

+imcat also works on the latest version of Windows 10.

 ## To do
 * Correct for aspect ratio of terminal font.

+## Building

+On linux, just use 'make' to build the imcat binary.

+On Windows, you need clang.exe from Visual Studio 2017 to build the imcat.exe binary.

 ## License